EllE961/Digit-Recognizer-Application/README.md

 # Digit Recognizer Application

 This project is a **real-time digit recognition application** built using Python.
 Users can draw digits on a canvas, and the app will predict the digit in real-time using a pre-trained machine learning model.
-The app is packaged into a standalone executable, available for download in the **Releases** section.

 ## Features

 - **Real-Time Predictions**: Draw digits on a canvas, and the app will predict the digit and display the confidence score.
 - **Pre-trained Model**: Uses a TensorFlow model to classify digits drawn by the user.
-- **Standalone Executable**: Download and run the app without needing Python installed on your system.

 [[Watch the video](https://www.youtube.com/shorts/J3XGTI3oPZA)]

 ## Download the Executable

-You can download the **pre-built executable** from the [Releases](https://github.com/your-username/digit-recognizer-app/releases) section of this repository.
+You can download the from the [Releases](https://github.com/EllE961/digit-recognizer-app/releases) section of this repository.

-- **Windows Users**: Download `digit_recognizer_app.exe` from the latest release and run it on your system.

 ## Running from Source